CyVerse-learning-materials/ez_quickstart/index.rst

 You should see

-``* Updating ez singularity and installing singularity (this may take a few minutes, coffee break!)`` ``[sudo] password for YourCyVerseUserName:``
+``* Updating ez singularity and installing singularity (this may take a few minutes, coffee break!)``

+``[sudo] password for YourCyVerseUserName:``

+Wait for the installation to complete.

 2. Test Singularity

-``singularity run shub://``
+``singularity run shub://vsoch/hello-world``

 **Installing Docker with `ez`**

+1. Install Docker

 ``ezd``

+2. Test Docker

-1. To use Docker, you currently need to use sudo permissions
+note: you need to use ``sudo`` permissions

 ``sudo docker run hello-world``

-2. After using the sudo command, Atmosphere will ask you for your CyVerse password for security purposes
+3. After using the ``sudo`` command, Atmosphere will ask you for your CyVerse password for security purposes

 ----